 Review of previous planning efforts is another important component of regional planning.
-An analysis of previous plans, and the results achieved through implementation of recommendations of those plans, provides invaluable information for current and future planning efforts.
-The following table is a summary of related plans:
+An analysis of previous plans, and the results achieved through implementation of recommendations within those plans, provides invaluable information for current and future planning efforts.
+The following table is a summary of related plans which includes a listing of pertinent plan goals: